Functional scoring of 50-mg and 250-mg tablets increases dosing accuracy, supports titration, and is not found in generics.1

 The most common side effects include nausea, anorexia, vomiting, fatigue, hyperirritability, emotional disturbances, sexual dysfunction, diplopia, nystagmus, drowsiness, and morbilliform skin eruptions.
 Early side effects such as ataxia and vertigo tend to resolve with continued therapy or dose reduction.
 Rare but serious events include dermatologic reactions and hematologic abnormalities.
 Most adverse events are dose-related and may subside with dosage adjustment or continued use.

-Please see full Prescribing Information for additional safety and dosing information.
+Please see full Prescribing Information and Medication Guide for additional Important Safety Information.